When developers won't bother to do it right as long as the end user can live with it.

 - Marvin on The Hitchhiker's Guide to the Galaxy.

 - Marvin sometimes uses vocal commands.
 In the TV version he opens the black spaceship's airlock by saying "Abracadiodularservosystems".
 It would be hard to judge whether he would find a plug in or voice control easier.
 He'd certainly be depressed by either option.

 - In the novels, on the one occasion he directly interfaced with another AI it was Driven to Suicide, so it's probably justified.

 - Averted in Battlestar Galactica, when Athena wires directly into the ship to stop the virus...which raises the question of how the hell the Cylons are identical to humans if they have COMPUTER PARTS INSIDE THEIR ARMS!

-- The Cylons sometimes choose to play this straight, but usually in situations when they're pretending to be human (such was the computers with keyboards on the hospital on Caprica where Starbuck was held by Simon).
+- The Cylons sometimes choose to play this straight, but usually in situations when they're pretending to be human, such as the computers in the hospital on Caprica where Simon held Starbuck.

 - Similarly averted by the control mechanisms of Cylon baseships, which are neural links created by sticking your hand in goo.
 Humans are never shown doing this, implying that it (like the wire-in-the-arm above) is a unique aspect of Cylon physiology.
 Presumably they have very unusual control over the electrical pulses of their nervous system.

 - Alpha 5 of Mighty Morphin' Power Rangers